dwkim78/ASTRiDE/README.md

     one streak, but separately detected since the middle part of the streak is disconnected.
 This could happen for fast moving objects.
     We connect (i.e. link) such streaks by their slope derived from a linear line fitting.
-If their slope is within the "connectivity_angle" and also the slope of the centers of the two streaks are within the "connectivity_angle" with the slopes of each streak, we assume that the two streaks are connected.
-This is why the following figure has one red dashed line box around the two streaks.
-If one streak (i.e. s1) is determined to be linked with another streak (i.e. s2), s1's "connectivity" value is the index of s1.
-If s2 is linked with s3, then again s2's "connectivity" is the index of s3.
-If s3 is not linked with streak any more, s3's "connectivity" is -1.
+If their slopes are within the "connectivity_angle", and also the slope between the two centers of the two streaks are within the "connectivity_angle" with each streak, we then determine that the two streaks are connected.
+This is why the "all.png" shown in the [section "Test"](#3-test) has only one red dashed-line box around the two streaks.
+    If one streak (i.e. s1) is determined to be linked with another streak (i.e. s2), s1's "connectivity" value is the index of s2.
+If s2 is again linked with s3, then again s2's "connectivity" is the index of s3.
+If s3 is not linked with any other streaks, s3's "connectivity" is -1.